my writing style

 Linting + Checklist

 As a result of this experiment, I have begun taking linting seriously for my blog.
-I already made scripts in Python to check for specific rules like every quote must have a figcaption under it or all words in quotes must also be italicized.
-They were good for their use cases.
+I previously made scripts in Python to check for specific rules, like every quote must have a figcaption under it, or all words in quotes must also be italicized.
+The problem is that they don’t provide what grammar-informed tools can provide.

 Grammar-informed linters have formalized capabilities in parsing and running rules on the source “language”4.
-And rules exist for a reason.
 The reason why I haven’t been actively linting is because there wasn’t one I needed.
 Markdownlint is a useful linter, but it targets Markdown and not words5.
-Proselint is good in identifying wrong words uses, but it targets words and not parts of speech.
+Proselint is good at identifying wrong word uses, but it targets words and not parts of speech.

 - Markdownlint